Financial Aid Resources

 USC Chan Division Merit-Based Support

 The USC Chan Division of Occupational Science and Occupational Therapy offers a number of scholarships each year for continuing USC Occupational Therapy undergraduate students.
 Current USC freshman, sophomores, and juniors with a declared Occupational Therapy major may apply for these scholarships, which are awarded for the following academic year.
 Incoming students are not eligible for these scholarships, but may apply for them in subsequent years.
 These scholarships are one-year awards for an amount up to $3000 per award.
 Students who maintain a 3.75 GPA during their undergraduate coursework are eligible to apply for these awards by May 15 of the spring semester on an annual basis.
 These are awarded on the basis of academic achievement.
-For more information, please contact Joanne Park, Assistant Director of Admissions.
+For more information, please contact our admissions team.

 Occupational Therapy Student Research Fund (OTSRF)

 The USC Chan Division of Occupational Science and Occupational Therapy offers a number of scholarships each year for USC Occupational Therapy undergraduate students interested in participating in various research projects both within and outside of our division.
 Any undergraduate freshman, sophomore, or junior with a declared occupational therapy major who has maintained a 3.5 GPA may apply for a research stipend of up to $2,000 to support time dedicated towards a faculty-based research project of their choosing.
 This stipend may be used to pay for travel, equipment, living expenses, fees, or other costs related to the research effort.
-Students eligible for this award can apply by February 15 of the spring semester on an annual basis.
+Students eligible for this award can apply by April 1 of the spring semester on an annual basis.
 These are awarded on the basis of academic achievement and interest in research.
-For more information, please contact Joanne Park, Assistant Director of Admissions.
+For more information, please contact our admissions team.

 USC undergraduate students are also eligible to apply for the Tony Pompelio Memorial Scholarship.
-Contact Erin McIntyre, Assistant Director of Admissions, for application information.
+Contact Liz Carley, Director of Admissions, for application information.
 Other Undergraduate Financial Aid: USC Undergraduate Financial Aid.

 Graduate Student Financial Aid (MA and OTD)